Training Without Treats: Effective Alternatives From A Cat Trainer

 Another reason a cat trainer may choose a different reinforcer is that the cat prefers something else to food.
 After all, the learner gets to decide what motivates them.
 If they prefer to work for something else, then they get to work for something else.
 It would be the equivalent of you working in exchange for free admittance into a concert instead of money or getting a different form of compensation than a paycheck.

-In some situations, it may be really hard to use food as a reinforcer for the situation the cat is being trained in.
+In some situations, it may be really hard to use food as a reinforcer for the context of the cat training.
 For example, if a cat trainer is working on cooperative care techniques with their cat and the cat needs to have food withheld prior to surgery, you can’t use treats to train them.
 Something else will have to do.

 What Can A Cat Trainer Use Instead Of Treats?